Change is constant in the medical field. New technologies and treatments are endless, and patient expectations are constantly evolving.

 — Online patient registration and intake before the appointment to save time for your staff, reduce wait times for patients, and eliminate pens and clipboards

-— Two-way text messaging with patients to deliver timely reminders and updates
+— 2-way text messaging with patients to deliver timely reminders and updates

-— Online payments to make it easier for patients to pay their bill
+— Online payments to make it easier for patients to pay their bills

-— Email marketing campaigns to share medical and practice information, and increase patient recall and retention
+— Email marketing campaigns to share medical and practice information and to increase patient recall and retention

-These are in addition to more standard practice technologies you should use already, such as online scheduling and automated appointment reminders.
+These are in addition to more standard practice technologies, such as online scheduling and automated appointment reminders.

-Patients prefer speaking with their healthcare provider using digital interactions.
-Use two-way text messaging with patients to deliver timely reminders and updates.
+Patients prefer to interact with their healthcare provider digitally.
+Use 2-way text messaging with patients to deliver timely reminders and updates.

 8. Apply a strategic approach to telehealth

-Telehealth was extremely popular and useful during the COVID-19 pandemic and is here to stay.
+Telehealth was extremely popular and useful during the acute phase of the COVID-19 pandemic and is here to stay.
 Although telehealth usage has leveled off, keeping virtual visits as part of your practice’s care delivery options can be valuable.
-Determine an updated telehealth strategy that works best for your specialty and helps serve your business goals.
+Determine an updated telehealth strategy that works best for your specialty and serves your business goals.

 In general, the following types of visits are best for telehealth: